xiaonengmiao/Cpp_Primer/Ch01/README.md

 ```
 > After you've predicted what will happen, test your answers by compiling a aprogram with each of these statements.
 Correct any errors you encounter.

+##Exercise 1.9

+> Write a program that uses a while to sum the numbers from 50 to 100.

+##Exercise 1.10

+> In addition to the ++ operator that adds 1 to its operand, there is a decrement operator (--) that substracts 1.
+Use the decrement operator to write a while that prints the numbers from ten down to zero.

+##Exercise 1.11

+> Write a program that prompts the user for two integers.
+Print each number in the range specified by those two integers.